Do I Have Scabies? Symptoms and Treatments Explained

 Many natural health practitioners recommend various drug-free remedies to help soothe the symptoms of scabies while having medical treatment to kill the mites.
 One that has attracted the attention of researchers is tea tree oil, which contains antimicrobial substances called terpenoids that may help skin affected by scabies to heal.

-One study by Australian researchers found using tea tree oil reduced the survival times of mites collected from a volunteer (iv).
-Another suggests tea tree oil may even be better at treating scabies than conventional treatments such as permethrin (v).
+One study by Australian researchers found using tea tree oil reduced the survival times of mites collected from a volunteer (v).
+Another suggests tea tree oil may even be better at treating scabies than conventional treatments such as permethrin (vi).

 Meanwhile, since people with impaired immune systems are affected more severely by scabies, it may also be a good idea to make sure your immune system is as strong and healthy as possible.
 Getting plenty of sleep, avoiding stress, eating a healthy diet and taking regular moderate exercise can help keep your immune system in good working order.
 You may also want to try a nutritional supplement, such as one of the following:

-Experts believe live bacteria – also called ‘friendly’ bacteria – may help regulate and support the immune system (vi).
+Experts believe live bacteria – also called ‘friendly’ bacteria – may help regulate and support the immune system (vii).
 These live bacteria are thought to help restore the natural balance of bacteria in your gut.
-Live bacteria are available in supplement form, but you could also add more of these foods and drinks to your diet, such as sauerkraut, live yoghurt, kefir and kombucha.
+Live bacteria are available in supplement form, but you could get more by adding plenty of fermented foods and drinks to your diet like sauerkraut, live yoghurt, kefir and kombucha.

 Vitamins B and C